 An Interagency Transportation, Land Use, and Climate Change Initiative

 Planning for a rapidly growing region like central New Mexico in an arid climate means addressing challenges of congestion, sprawl, energy use, vehicle emissions, and water scarcity, all exacerbated by climate change.
 With funding from the Federal Highway Administration (FHWA), Fish and Wildlife Service (FWS), National Park Service (NPS), and Bureau of Land Management (BLM), a group of federal agencies and the Mid-Region Council of Governments (MRCOG), located in Albuquerque, NM, embarked on a project to help the region address these intertwined challenges using scenario planning.
 This project built off of and complements an earlier scenario planning and climate change pilot in Cape Cod, Massachusetts.
 The one-pager below summarizes the project.

 The project launched in July 2013 after the selection of the Albuquerque region from a pool of several applicants.
 The project was completed in the spring of 2015.

-Last, Volpe worked with the FHWA to create a final report that describes the methodology, analysis, and work completed as part of the project as well as challenges encountered and lessons learned throughout the course of the project.
+Last, Volpe worked with FHWA to create a final report that describes the methodology, analysis, and work completed as part of the project as well as challenges encountered and lessons learned throughout the course of the project.

 The purpose of the report not only documents the project but also describes the process that another region of the country can follow if they choose to initiate a similar climate change scenario planning process.
 Volpe also developed an integration plan that outlines several next steps that the region could take to further implement the work of the final report.
-The final report was completed in April 2015.
+The final report and implementation plan were completed in April 2015.